data-provider/website/website/versioned_docs/version-2.1.2/motivation.md

 original_id: motivation
 ---

+### Why you should not use your app state as a data cache

 ## The problem

 As a front-end developer and what some call an &quot;architect&quot;, I've worked in very big projects, so I spent lot of time of last years trying to achieve a fully modular system in which the different front-end teams could __reuse elements across many applications__.